usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 21a. w(n, nM) = Raw measured data vector [dBm ref to input of COTS sensor]

 where n = mPar.n is specified in the Data message header.
 Raw data is straight from the COTS sensor and is provided for the first acquisition in a sequence.
 Raw data allows for a quality assurance check on the system specifications.
-The Data raw stream is ordered as follows: {w(1, 1), w(2, 1), … w(n, 1), w(1, 2), w(2, 2), …, w(n, 2), …, w(1, nM), w(2, nM), …, w(n, nM)}, where the first argument denotes a frequency index and the second argument denotes measurement index.
+The Data raw stream is ordered as follows: [w(1, 1), w(2, 1), … w(n, 1), w(1, 2), w(2, 2), …, w(n, 2), …, w(1, nM), w(2, nM), …, w(n, nM)], where the first argument denotes a frequency index and the second argument denotes measurement index.

 If Processed = “True”, then the data stream is

 21b. wI(n, nM) = Measured power vector [dBm ref to output of isotropic antenna]

 Processed data is adjusted to remove system gains and losses and provide signal amplitude that is sensor-independent.
 Processed data is intended for ingest straight into MSOD.
-The Data processed stream is ordered as follows: {wI(1, 1), wI(2, 1), … wI(n, 1), w(1, 2), wI(2, 2), …, wI(n, 2), …, wI(1, nM), wI(2, nM), …, wI(n, nM)}.
+The Data processed stream is ordered as follows: [wI(1, 1), wI(2, 1), … wI(n, 1), w(1, 2), wI(2, 2), …, wI(n, 2), …, wI(1, nM), wI(2, nM), …, wI(n, nM)].

 ### 3.4 Capture-Event Messages